 Entity Formation, Finance, and Structuring

 Selecting the right entity for your business can be a complex and confusing task.
-At Primuth & Driskell, LLP, our attorneys can help you determine which entity type is best for you – a corporation, general or limited partnership, limited liability company, professional corporation, joint venture, or individual proprietorship – while keeping in mind operational and tax efficiency, and considering personal liability and your long-term vision.
+At Primuth, Driskell & Terzian, LLP, our Pasadena business lawyers can help you determine which entity type is best for you – a corporation, general or limited partnership, limited liability company, professional corporation, joint venture, or individual proprietorship – while keeping in mind operational and tax efficiency, and considering personal liability and your long-term vision.

 We work with diligence and detailed focus to complete all necessary government filings and draft foundational documents and agreements for the company.
 We make sure your company is built on a strong legal and operational foundation.

 Entity Formation Options

 - General and Limited Partnerships.
 Partnerships are almost as easy to form as sole proprietorships, but can be some of the most complex entities to operate.
 In its simplest form, a partnership is an association of two or more persons to carry on a business for profit.
 While there are no formal procedures to form a partnership, documenting the terms and agreement of your partnership is imperative.